Homepage

 Lis Cuesta shouts a "Long Live Free Cuba!" alongside a controversial video about Martí and foreign intervention

-Right to Speak in Cuba: A Young Cuban Remembers a Film about José Martí and Denounces Censorship on the Island
+Right to free speech in Cuba: Cuban youth recalls film about José Martí and denounces censorship on the island

-State Security harasses young people from Fuera de la Caja: "They won't silence us."
+State Security harasses young people from Fuera de la Caja: "They will not silence us."

-Bruno Rodríguez responds to Trump and showcases the March of the Torches as a symbol of resistance
+Bruno Rodríguez responds to Trump and showcases the Torch March as a symbol of resistance

 Marco Rubio: “We would love to see a regime change in Cuba.”

-Three extinguished torches: The historical figures of Castroism shine through their absence
+Three extinguished torches: The historic figures of Castroism are conspicuously absent

 Mike Hammer: "Martí inspires the realization of a free, dignified, and prosperous Cuba."

-The U.S. remembers José Martí as a symbol of freedom and justice on his birthday
+The U.S. remembers José Martí as a symbol of freedom and justice on his birth anniversary

 When did electricity arrive in Cuba?
 Historical data contradicts Arleen Rodríguez

-Mónica Baró dismantles Arleen Rodríguez's discourse on journalism in Cuba: "She knows she's lying."
+Mónica Baró dismantles Arleen Rodríguez's discourse on journalism in Cuba: "She knows she is lying."

-Press chief of Díaz-Canel defends Arleen Rodríguez after controversial remark about Martí
+Díaz-Canel's press chief defends Arleen Rodríguez after controversial remark about Martí

-Arleen Rodríguez breaks her silence: “I didn't quote Martí and I've already apologized for the mistake.”
+Arleen Rodríguez breaks the silence: “I did not quote Martí, and I have already apologized for the mistake.”

-Luis Silva on Arleen: "When you try to justify the unjustifiable, you end up looking ridiculous."
+Luis Silva on Arleen: “When you want to justify the unjustifiable, you fall into absurdities.”

-Official journalist Abdiel Bermúdez defends Arleen Rodríguez after controversial phrase about Martí
+Officialist journalist Abdiel Bermúdez defends Arleen Rodríguez after controversial remark about Martí

-Mental blackout: Arleen Rodríguez says that Martí never knew electric light and sparks memes on social media
+Mental blackout: Arleen Rodríguez says that Martí did not know electric light, and sparks memes on social media

-Torch march on an island in darkness: Cuban regime celebrates amid blackouts
+Torch march on an island in the dark: Cuban regime celebrates amid blackouts

-Arleen's ignorance: Martí was a great admirer of Edison and the marvel of electric light
+Arleen's ignorance: Martí was a great admirer of Edison and the wonder of electric light

-Jorge Fernández Era recounts his experience after identifying repressors at the funeral of Cuban soldiers who died in Venezuela
+Jorge Fernández Era shares his experience after identifying repressors at the funeral of Cuban soldiers who died in Venezuela

-Between slogans and loyalty: This is how the attendees of the government's march at the Anti-Imperialist Tribune justified their presence
+Between slogans and loyalty: This is how the attendees justified their presence at the government's march at the Antimperialist Tribune

-The Cuban regime receives wounded soldiers from Venezuela following the capture of Nicolás Maduro
+The Cuban regime receives injured soldiers from Venezuela following the capture of Nicolás Maduro

-Clandestinos group sets fire to UJC poster in the middle of the central highway
+Clandestinos Group sets fire to the UJC banner on the main highway

-Cuba without electricity but full of propaganda: The regime spends fuel and resources on the "caravan of freedom."
+Cuba without power but with propaganda: Regime spends fuel and resources on the "caravan of freedom."

 From Repressor to Pamphleteer: PCC Secretary in Granma Calls for Unity Among All "Revolutionaries"

-PCC stands united with Maduro and accuses the U.S. of "fascist aggression."
+PCC stands in solidarity with Maduro and accuses the U.S. of "fascist aggression."

-Anna Sofía highlights the hypocrisy of Castroism in her new viral video
+Anna Sofía exposes the double standards of Castroism in her new viral video

-Sandro Castro in front of images of a ruined Havana: "Your magic is unique"
+Sandro Castro in front of images of a crumbling Havana: "Your magic is unique"

 José Daniel Ferrer proposes a census and elections to unite Cubans for freedom